ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 ### BlazrControlBase

 `BlazrControlBase` is the intermediate level component.
+It's my workhorse.

 It: